AlgoMaster Logo

 Live Coding / Machine Coding

 Live coding is a variation where you share your screen and write code in a real IDE.
 Some companies use this instead of (or alongside) a shared editor round.
-The difference matters because in a real IDE, your code needs to compile and run.
+The difference matters because in a real IDE, your code needs to compile and run, not just look correct on a whiteboard.
+This round checks whether a candidate can write code that compiles, passes test cases, and gets debugged on the spot.

 Take-Home Assignments